Lucasfrota/pyssistant/README.md

 # Pyssistant

-Pyssistant is meant to be an conversational interface that helps you with daily activities :)
+Pyssistant is designed to be an conversational interface builder.
+With some simples lines of code you can create a simple assistente to perform actions to you

 ## dependencies